 The TCCS will be in the Minneapolis Auditorium Sept.
 15th thru 18th.
-Although not an AppleFest (show dedicated to Apple compatible equipment and software), it promises to be an event every Mini'app'les member should attend.
-The show is not so much a manufacturers' convention, but rather a supplier/retailer exhibition at which everybody is trying to outdo everyone else with dazzling products and often low prices.
+Although not an AppleFest (show dedicated to Apple compatible equipment and software), it promises to be an event every Mini'app'les member should The is not so much attend. show manufacturers' convention, but rather supplier/retailer exhibition at everybody is trying to outdo everyone else with dazzling products and often low prices.
 Be prepared to spend money, and you usually won't regret it.